ssheedy11/Stat-172-Bigfoot-Project/README.md

   * output
   * src

 Having this folder layout ensures the codes will run as desired.
-Our `src/Bigfoot Master LDA.R` will automatically run the cleaning code, so please ensure all codes in this repository's `src/` folder are installed, as well as the `data/bigfoot.csv`.
-All outputs will be placed into the `output/` folder of your project upon completion of running.
+Our `src/Bigfoot Master LDA.R` will automatically run the cleaning code, so please ensure all codes in this repository's `src` folder are installed, as well as the `data/bigfoot.csv`.
+All outputs will be placed into the `output` folder of your project upon completion of running.

 ## Reproduce
 1. Run `src/Bigfoot Master LDA.R` until the stop point to reproduce cleaning results and LDA results.